Kellen-Linse/Data-Structs-Algos-and-Interviews/DS&A_Bootcamp/notes.md

   // If we have gotten this far, store return value in cache cache[n] = memoFib(n - 1, cache) + (n - 2, cache);

-  // return the value just found and store return cache[n];
+  // return the value just found and stored return cache[n];
 }
 ```